-Find out what the latest trade developments are from - Canadian lumber producers looking for billions in duty repayment to - the U.S. tire industry determined to be ‘materially injured’ by imports from various countries, we've detailed these and much more for you here.
+Find out what the latest trade developments are from - WTO's New HS Tracker - to U.S. businesses disappointed by Biden’s China tariff plan, we've detailed these and much more for you here.

 What are the four our key aspects of the Biden administration’s emerging China strategy that you need to know?
 We detail these for you here.

 Were you worried that your goods would be affected by the United States Trade Representative's investigation into Vietnamese timber practices?
 Well, good news, no trade remedies are presently warranted.
 Find out all the details here.

 U.S. Commerce has launched an investigation under Section 232, to determine the effects on U.S. national security from imports of Neodymium-iron-boron (NdFeB) permanent magnets specifically.
 Find out all the details on how you can submit your comments, data, analyses, or other information to assist in their determinations.

 The rules have changed for e-commerce within the European Union, and everyone in the e-commerce supply chain is affected, from online sellers and marketplaces/platforms both inside and outside the EU, to postal operators and couriers, customs and tax administrations, right through to consumers.
 Find out how you can be prepared - register for the USCS webinar.

 The U.S. Department of Commerce’s International Trade Administration is looking for stakeholder input as it develops a strategy to encourage U.S. exports of technologies that can replace the use of carbon-intensive products in the global market.

 The onset of the COVID-19 pandemic created a “unique global trade environment” in 2020 and left a a profound impact on global economic activities and international trade, the U.S. International Trade said in its annual trade overview published this week.